timoteodomingos/writ/README.md

 A hybrid markdown editor that seamlessly combines raw text editing with live inline rendering.

+## Features

+### Inline Rendering

+Markdown syntax is hidden when your cursor is elsewhere, revealing clean formatted text.
+Move your cursor to any formatted element and the raw syntax appears for editing.
+Headings hide their `#` markers and display at the appropriate size.
+Bold and italic text hides the `*` markers.
+Inline code hides the backticks and renders in a monospace font.
+Links hide the URL syntax entirely and can be opened with Ctrl+click (Cmd+click on macOS).

+### Images

+Images render inline, supporting both URLs and local file paths (absolute or relative to the markdown file).
+When an image is on its own line, only the rendered image is shown.
+Move your cursor to the line to reveal the markdown syntax above the image.

+### Lists and Blockquotes

+Unordered list markers (`-`) are replaced with bullet symbols when the cursor is away.
+Ordered lists are automatically renumbered as you edit.
+Task lists render interactive checkboxes that you can click to toggle.
+Blockquotes hide their `>` markers and show a left border instead.

+Nesting is fully supported.
+A task item inside a blockquote is represented internally as a stack of layers, and each layer contributes its visual treatment independently.

+### Smart Enter

+Pressing Shift+Enter continues the current line structure.
+On a list item, it inserts a new item at the same nesting level.
+On a blockquote, it continues the quote.
+On a nested structure like a list inside a blockquote, it continues both.

+### Code Blocks

+Fenced code blocks render with syntax highlighting (currently Rust).
+The fence lines are hidden when the cursor is outside the block, showing only the highlighted code.
+Move your cursor into the block to reveal the fences for editing.

+### Selection and Editing

+Full selection support with click, drag, shift+arrow keys, double-click to select word, and triple-click to select line.
+Copy, cut, and paste work as expected.
+Undo and redo are supported with full cursor position restoration.

 ## Architecture

 The buffer stores raw markdown text using ropey, a rope data structure that provides O(log n) insertions and deletions.
 On every edit, tree-sitter incrementally reparses the document.
 Tree-sitter-md produces two parse trees: a block tree representing document structure (paragraphs, headings, lists, code blocks) and separate inline trees for each paragraph's inline content (bold, italic, links).
 The parser maintains both trees and provides a unified cursor that transparently switches between them when traversing.